MarkoM-dot/aoc2022/README.md

 10. Read the response in the terminal.
 If you've submitted a successful soluion, you may now kiss... uh, check out the question again.
 You will see the second part of the puzzle.
 If you are done with part two just increment the day.
-Rinse and repeat from part 2.
+Go back to step 2 and rinse and repeat.
 ```shell
 python -m aoc 1 question
 ```